This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Using the tools, healthcare providers will free the upper part of your child's stomach from other structures attached to it.
 The upper part of your child's stomach will be wrapped around his esophagus and secured in place.
 A tube may be put through your child's abdomen and into his stomach to feed him through.
 The incisions are closed with stitches or surgical tapes and covered with bandages.

 After your child's surgery:

 Your child will be taken to a room until he is fully awake.
-Caregivers will watch him closely for any problems.
+Healthcare providers will watch him closely for any problems.
 You may be able to come in and sit with your child.
-Do not let your child get out of bed until his caregiver says it is OK.
-When caregivers see that your child is OK, he will be taken back to his hospital room.
+Do not let your child get out of bed until his healthcare provider says it is OK.
+When healthcare providers see that your child is OK, he will be taken back to his hospital room.

 This is an area where family and friends can wait until your child is able to have visitors.
 Leave a phone number or other means of contact where you can be reached if you leave the area.

 - You cannot make it to your child's surgery on time.